Graffiti Art In The 21st Century: The Bronx, 1990’s Nairobi, New York Subway,The White House

 Graffiti Art In The 20th Century: From The Grimy Streets Rose Something So Beautiful That Some Considered It Rude

 The roots of modern graffiti art lie in a period of societal angst in mid to late 20th century.
-As intimated above, there was a distillation in world views into the expansion of civil rights that by extension included women rights and the beginning of the end of colonialism in Africa.
+As intimated above, there was a distillation in world views into the expansion of civil rights.
+This by extension included agitation for women rights and the beginning of the end of colonialism in Africa.

-This was because while humanity appeared to be taking care of everyone, the inner city youth must have felt forgotten and vulnerable.
+This was because while humanity took care of everyone else, inner city youth felt forgotten and vulnerable.
 Something that graffiti art (Bombing particularly) and belonging to gangs respectively cured.

 Given the complex way that societies evolve, it is hard to make out which of graffiti art and vandalism is the chicken or the egg.
-Yet despite all the bile from the purists, it is a known fact that graffiti has always been at home with power.
+Yet despite all the bile from the purists, graffiti has always been at home with power.

-Of the hustlers running 20th century New York City streets, Bambaataa stands heads above thanks to his influence in defining Hip Hop Kulture by coining the terms Rap, Djing, B-boying and graffiti art (Aerosol writin).
+Of the hustlers running 20th century New York City streets, Bambaataa stands heads above.
+His influence in defining Hip Hop culture, defining Rap, Djing, B-boying and graffiti art (Aerosol writin) is unmatched.
+Who would have envisioned that the hip hop culture will be the most successful of American exports ?

-Worse still, who would have dared say that one of Hip Hop Kulture’s four pillars – – graffiti art- – would find itself as a symbol of mutual respect between two of the most powerful men at the time in the 21st century?
+Worse, who would have dared say that one of Hip Hop’s four pillars would find a home in the highest office on earth?
+As a symbol of mutual respect between two of the most powerful men at the time in the 21st century?

-Before we delve into the juicy details of the story of graffiti and powerful men in the White House, we look at graffiti as an art, highlighting stylistic elements.
+We will delve into the juicy details of the story of graffiti and powerful men in the White House later.
+But first lets unpack graffiti as art, complete with stylistic elements.

-Mainstreaming Of Graffiti Art: A look at Pioneer Graffiti Artists
+Mainstreaming Of Graffiti Art: The Role Of Pioneer Graffiti Artists

 The Hellenic American Union, Hellenic Folklore Research Center of The Academy Of Athens in a 2010 online poster advertising a talk by UNESCO research associate Nikos Papgeorgiou titled From Expressionism To Graffiti offer :